ETL: What’s in the Abbreviation?

 Constructing connections to each of the source technologies may become challenging.
 So, prebuilt mappings and connectors provided by ETL tools facilitate this effort greatly.

-Next — data transformation.
-This step is the most complicated.
+Next, data transformation—this step is the most complicated one.
 It can be broken into four separate steps under the umbrella of transformation:

 - data verification—comparing the extracted data with the DW quality standards.
 In case data doesn’t meet the outlined standards, it either gets rejected, or held to be reviewed by the administrator.

-– data cleaning – the data left from the previous step is made more precise.
-(The techniques this stage includes are so many that they deserve a different post.)
+- data cleansing—the data left from the previous step is made more precise.
+(The techniques this stage includes are so many that they deserve a separate post.)